 As it stands the longest bogie train has been eighteen, behind a Hornby ‘Duke of Gloucester’ visiting from the Algarve; the slowest locomotive a pre-WW1 Prussian 0-8-0 at eighteen minutes eight seconds for a complete circuit.
 This could probably be improved now more-modern controllers are employed.

 With layout construction ongoing, the vantage points for photographs are currently somewhat limited (so apologies here).
 But these will increase with time – currently layout wiring is a priority.
-Only then can the trackwork be fully tested before more scenery can be added!
+Only then can the trackwork be fully tested and adjusted before more scenery can be added!

 Typically, these running sessions start with an excellent lunch at ‘our’ nearby friendly beach-front café; which is just a very short distance away!

 These running sessions are recorded here and it was anticipated that sessions from six months ago may have needed to be dropped off the list as time progresses.
 However, with a move to our dedicated domain www.EwhurstGreen.com this may not be necessary.
 A thank you must go to www.BloodandCustard.net for previously hosting these pages at no charge to Ewhurst Green and to the support from the East Sussex Finescale group.